 | Itslife Home | Info Zone Home | P 1 | P 2 | P 3 | P 4 | P 5 | P 6 | P 7 | P 8 | P 9 | P 10 | P 11 |

-We believe that we are working together to achieve common goals for teacher training, and therefore feel it is appropriate to share our vision and mission.
+We believe that we are working together to achieve common goals for teacher training in the Lifelong Learning Sector (LLS), and therefore feel it is appropriate to share our vision and mission.

 OUR VISION - To help teachers in the Lifelong Learning Sector to become effective, self-aware and self-confident professional people who can operate as skilled teachers, promoting learning, achievement and diversity in their community, and living responsibly in the world as active citizens and agents of change.

-TRAINEE ENTITLEMENT – To develop an entitlement for trainees to a programme and associated support which will enable them to recognise and evaluate their own progress in all elements of this programme, to qualify as a teacher in the Lifelong Learning Sector, and to develop as Reflective Practitioners who continually improve throughout their career.
+To develop an initial teacher education programme for trainees and associated support which will enable them to recognise and evaluate their own progress in all elements of this programme, to qualify as a teacher in the Lifelong Learning Sector, and to develop as Reflective Practitioners who continually improve throughout their career.

 Our approach to designing the curriculum of these courses draws on Biggs’ (2003)[1] idea of ‘constructive alignment’.
 The approach starts with the question